-Aedes (=Stegomyia) aegypti (Diptera: Culicidae) is a mosquito species of tropical origin that has a worldwide distribution, ranging from tropical to temperate regions.
-In tropical and subtropical regions, Ae. aegypti has been extensively studied because it is the main vector of several viral diseases including dengue fever, Chikungunya, Zika and yellow fever (Gubler 2004, Barrett and Higgs 2007, Vega-Rúa et al. 2014, Rodriguez-Morales 2015).
-In contrast, in temperate regions like Buenos Aires (Argentina), this mosquito species has been much less studied, despite the risk of transmission of dengue virus due to the arrival of infected individuals from other countries (Seijo et al. 2000, 2001), to the fact that the vector is found in abundance (Vezzani et al. 2004), and to the favorable weather conditions for the completion of the extrinsic cycle of the virus (Carbajo et al. 2001).
-In 2009, many endemic cases of dengue virus were recorded in Buenos Aires, in correspondence with the epidemics recorded at the national level and in several neighboring countries (Seijo 2009).
+Aedes (Stegomyia) aegypti (Diptera: Culicidae) is a mosquito species of tropical origin that has a worldwide distribution, ranging from tropical to temperate regions.
+In tropical and subtropical regions, Ae. aegypti has been extensively studied because it is the main vector of several viral diseases including dengue fever, chikungunya, Zika and yellow fever (Gubler 2004, Barrett and Higgs 2007, Vega-Rúa et al. 2014, Rodriguez-Morales 2015).
+In contrast, in temperate regions like Buenos Aires (Argentina), this mosquito species has been much less studied because research started after its reintroduction less than 30 years ago (Campos 1993, Junín et al. 1995).
+The first studies in Buenos Aires analyzed predominantly the population dynamics and its relationship with environmental and climatic conditions (Campos y Maciá 1996, Micieli et al. 2006, Carbajo et al. 2004, Vezzani et al. 2004, De Majo et al. 2013).
+However, in temperate Argentina the vector is abundant and the risk of transmission of dengue virus is high.
+In fact, in the Metropolitan Area of Buenos Aires, a total of 350 and 8500 endemic cases of dengue were recorded in 2009 and 2016 respectively, during the epidemics recorded at the national level (Ministry of Health of Argentina 2010, 2016).

 Although Ae. aegypti is associated with the domestic environment, its population dynamics is closely dependent on the climate regime.
-In temperate regions with moderate winters, such as New Orleans, Charleston, and Memphis in the USA, and Buenos Aires in Argentina, this species exhibits seasonal variations, with medium to high abundances of the active stages (immature and adult) only during part of the year (Eisen et al. 2014).
+In temperate regions with moderate winters, such as New Orleans, Charleston, and Memphis in the USA, and Buenos Aires in Argentina, this species exhibits seasonal variations, with medium to high abundances of the active stages (immature and adult) only during part of the year, whereas during the winter the populations remain in the egg stage (Eisen et al. 2014).

-In Buenos Aires city, the population dynamics of Ae. aegypti is mainly modulated by temperature (Otero et al. 2006).
-Both oviposition activity and the presence of immature stages have been recorded only during the warm season from October to May-June (Carbajo et al. 2004, Vezzani et al. 2004).
+In Buenos Aires city, the population dynamics of Ae. aegypti is mainly modulated by temperature, and to a lesser extent by rainfall (Romeo Aznar et al. 2013).
+Oviposition activity has been recorded only during the warm season from October to May-June

+(Carbajo et al. 2004), and the presence of few larvae has been recorded in the early winter, until the second week of July, but not during August and September (Vezzani et al. 2004).
 On this basis, it is assumed that, during the winter period, the hatching response and development of the active stages are restricted by the low temperatures, that the population remains as eggs, and that the development and population growth of the surviving eggs begin during the following spring.
 However, the results of some previous experiments have led us to question this scenario.